Where to Focus in July to Ensure the Best December

 - Cash Flow: According to a U.S. Bank study, 82 percent of business failures are due to an inability to manage cash effectively.
 Your business can be at risk even when sales are good.
 Is your business sucking up cash?
 Do you have a solid plan in place to make sure you have enough cash to meet (or exceed) the weekly and monthly demands for the rest of the year?
 Meet with your accountant or financial advisor to review year-to-date cash flow and make year-end projections.
 Having a solid forecast for cash flow is especially critical if you have a business that relies on inventory, staff or contractors, or slow-paying clients.
 For any business, line up financing before you need it.

-Merrimack Valley Credit Union offers a range of financing options for small business owners looking to steady their cash flow or invest in a capital project.
-Contact one of our Business Development Officers at 800-356-0067 ext.
-2927 to learn more about our comprehensive business solutions.
+Merrimack Valley Credit Union and Bridgewater Credit Union, a division of Merrimack Valley Credit Union, offer a range of financing options for small business owners looking to steady their cash flow or invest in capital projects.
+Learn more about our comprehensive business solutions!